galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_FilterPlotandExploreRStudio-WIP/tutorial.md

 There will  be a number of ‘cells’ that are actually just empty droplets or low-quality.
 There will also be genes that could be sequencing artifacts or that appear with such low frequency that statistical tools will fail to accurately analyse them.

-This background noise of both cells and genes not only makes it harder to distinguish real biological information from artifacts, but also makes it computationally demanding to analyse.
+This background noise of both cells and genes not only makes it harder to distinguish real biological information from artifacts, but also makes it computationally demanding to analyze.

 We want to filter our cells, but first we need to know what our data looks like.
-There are a number of subjective choices to make within scRNA-seq analysis, for instance we now need to make our best informed decisions about where to set our thresholds (more on that soon!).
+There are a number of subjective decisions to make within scRNA-seq analysis, for instance we now need to make informed decisions about where to set our thresholds (more on that soon!).

 We’re going to plot our data a few different ways.
 Different bioinformaticians might prefer to see the data in different ways, and here we are only generating a few of the plots you can use.
 Ultimately you need to go with what makes the most sense to you.